nextbreakpoint/flink-k8s-toolbox/README.md

         shortNames:
         - fc

-Create the CDR with command:
+Create the CRD with command:

     kubectl create -f flink-operator-crd.yaml

-## Create Custom Object
+## Create Custom Object representing Flink cluster

-Make sure the CDR has been installed.
+Make sure the CDR has been installed (see above).

 Create a Docker file like:

-    FROM nextbreakpoint/flink-submit:1.0.0-alpha
+    FROM nextbreakpoint/flink-k8-ops:1.0.1-alpha
     COPY flink-jobs.jar /flink-jobs.jar

-Where flink-jobs.jar contains the code of your Flink jobs.
+where flink-jobs.jar contains the code of your Flink jobs.

 Create a Docker image: